The Making of yamamayu Textiles — From Plants to Textile

 Our weaving studio in the satoyama of Yamanashi

-Our studio is nestled in the satoyama (foothill countryside) of Yamanashi.
+Our studio is in the satoyama landscape of Yamanashi.

-Amid distinct seasons, we make textiles with the flow of wind, light, and water.
+Amid distinct seasons, we make textiles with the movement of wind, light, and water.

-Inheriting a weaving lineage that began in the Meiji era, we create textiles that reflect today’s life and the nature around us.
+Inheriting a weaving lineage that began in the Meiji era, we create cloth that reflects both present life and the nature around us.

-Throughout our days of turning cocoons into thread and then into textiles, we pause to reflect and to listen to materials.
+In the days of turning cocoons into thread and thread into cloth, there are moments when we pause and reflect.

-In “yamamayu Daily,” we write about behind-the-scenes making, dialogues with materials, small discoveries, and life in the satoyama.
+In the Studio Journal, we write about making, materials, small discoveries, and life in the satoyama.

 yamamayu textile collection

-Explore yamamayu textiles born from inherited skills and carefully chosen materials.
+Explore yamamayu textiles shaped by inherited skills and carefully chosen materials.